Painting Walls & Interiors – Tip Sheet

-Ready to pull out the paint rollers?
-This page is loaded with tips and inspiration to help you get the job done (including a gallery of ideas for painting walls, homemade milk paint recipes and more).
+Ready to pull out the rollers and brushes?
+This page is loaded with tips and inspiration to help you get the job done (including a gallery of ideas and recipes).
 Have fun!

 Can You Apply Latex Over Oil (and vice versa)?
 It’s possible if you prime the area first or sand the surface really well so the paint can grab onto the surface and adhere.
 Debbie Travis says no–unless you prime the area first with an alkyd primer.